verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of a `corporation`.

-This simple permission creation method can be used to self-create an ISSUER (resp.
-VERIFIER) permission if issuance mode (resp. verification mode) is set to `OPEN` for a given schema.
-As permissions are the anchor of ecosystem trust deposit operations, it is required for an issuer/verifier candidate to self-create a permission for being issuer or verifier of a given schema.
+This simple `Participant`-creation method can be used to self-create an ISSUER (resp.
+VERIFIER) `Participant` entry if issuance mode (resp. verification mode) is set to `OPEN` for a given schema.
+As `Participant` entries are the anchor of ecosystem trust deposit operations, it is required for an issuer/verifier candidate to self-create a `Participant` entry for being issuer or verifier of a given schema.

 :::note
-Even if a schema is OPEN, candidate MUST make sure they comply with the EGF else their permission may be revoked by ecosystem governance authority and their deposit slashed.
+Even if a schema is OPEN, candidate MUST make sure they comply with the EGF else their `Participant` entry may be revoked by ecosystem governance authority and their deposit slashed.
 :::

 ##### [MOD-PP-MSG-14-1] Self Create Participant parameters